-The neighborhood De Pijp Amsterdam lies just East of the Museum Square.
-The northside (De Oude Pijp) is bustling with people, bikes, terraces, restaurants and bars.
+The neighborhood De Pijp Amsterdam lies just East of Museum Square.
+The northside (De Oude Pijp) is bustling with people, bikes, terraces, restaurants, and bars.
 The core is the Albert Cuyp Market.
 The southside (De Nieuwe Pijp) is a quiet neighborhood with interesting architecture.
 De Pijp Amsterdam neighborhood is a worthwhile area to shop, for nightlife and enjoy Amsterdam’s finest architecture.